Free QR Code Generator

 Unlike traditional one-dimensional barcodes that can only hold around 20 digits, QR codes can store up to 7,089 numeric characters or 4,296 alphanumeric characters.
 This vastly greater capacity makes them ideal for encoding URLs, contact information, Wi-Fi credentials, and more.

 Today, QR codes are used worldwide across industries — from marketing and retail to healthcare and education.
 Most modern smartphones can scan QR codes directly through their camera app, making them one of the most accessible ways to bridge the physical and digital worlds.
+Learn more in our complete guide to QR code use cases.

 How QR Codes Work